 Black pepper, to taste

-- 2. Over high heat, bring the oil to a sizzle.
-Move the garlic around for about 30 seconds.
+- 2. Over high heat, wait for the oil to sizzle.
+As it sizzles, move the garlic around for about 30 seconds.
 Then, remove the skillet from heat and stir in the shallot.
 Set aside, and allow to cool.

-3. Pulse until everything has begun to break down.
+4. Pulse until everything begins to break down.
 Then, add the olive oil and continue pulsing.
 I like it with some recognizable bits.